Exabyte-io/documentation/docs/tutorials/jobs-cli/job-cli-example.md

 3 3 3 1 1 1
 ```

 Note that we are using a template variable in place of `celldm(1)`, indicating the lattice parameter of the underlying simple cubic [Bravais Lattice](../../properties-directory/structural/lattice.md) of the crystal structure.
-These template variables are defined once the complete input script is put together, as explained in what follows.
+These template variables are defined once the combined `run.sh` script is put together, as explained in what follows.

 We also need to copy the pseudopotential files into the current [working directory](../../jobs-cli/batch-scripts/directories.md) where the input file is stored, as follows.